ypjuri1728/Marquee-Training-/Profile Card/README.md

 ## 🚀 How to Run

-1. Download or clone this repository
+1. Download or clone this repository.
-2. Place your photo in the same folder and name it `photo.jpg`
+2. Place your profile photo in the same folder and name it `photo.jpg`.
+3. Make sure `script.js` is connected to `card.html`.
-3. Open `card.html` in any browser
+4. Open `card.html` in any browser.
+5. Click the **Follow** button to test the JavaScript interaction.

+---

+## 📌 Project Highlights

+This project demonstrates the use of:

+- HTML for page structure
+- CSS for styling, positioning, and visual design
+- JavaScript for user interaction and button state changes

 ---